djordjezikelic/djordjezikelic.github.io/_pages/cv.md

   - /resume
 ---

 Below you may find key milestones in my education and work history.
-My full CV containing additional information on awards, supervision, teaching, talks and skills can be downloaded  [here](CV_Zikelic.pdf) (last updated June 9, 2022).
+My full CV containing additional information on awards, supervision, teaching, talks and skills can be downloaded  [here](CV_Zikelic.pdf) (last updated August 28, 2022).

 Education
 ======